 She challenged politicians to give more heart on being a good, public servant or servant leader rather than "dibdibin ang pagkapulitiko."
-A champion of women's emancipation, she believes that whatever men can do, women can also perform but their capacity to love their children as mothers set them apart.
-Women can give everything to her off springs who came from their own bodies.
-Councilor Acosta is a lamp to her Davaoeño constituents whom she considers are her children.
+A champion of women's emancipation, she believes that whatever men can do, women can do as well, but the women's capacity to love their children as mothers set them apart.
+Women can give everything to their offsprings who came from their own bodies.
+Councilor Acosta is a lamp to her Davaoeño constituents whom she considers as her children.

-Meritorious Services Get Honors
+Meritorious Services get Honors

 Highlighting the evening was the awarding of three 2017 Gawad CES Finalists who have shown the highest level of service excellence.
-Department of Budget and Management Assistant Secretary Myrna S. Chua, CESO III completed the "Study on Compensation and Benefits in the Public Sector" which formed the basis for Executive Order No. 201 and the Congressional Joint Resolution No. 4, a landmark legislation that reformed the compensation structure of government personnel.
+Department of Budget and Management Assistant Secretary Myrna S. Chua, CESO III completed the "Study on Compensation and Benefits in the Public Sector" which formed the basis for Executive Order No. 201 and Congressional Joint Resolution No. 4, a landmark legislation that reformed the compensation structure of government personnel.